How F (Ford Motor Company) Makes Money in 2025: A Deep-Dive With Income Statement

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.

-- Even after significant costs, 4.8% of revenue drops to the bottom line.
+• Even after significant operating expenses, 4.8% of revenue drops to the bottom line.

 Key Takeaways

-- Ford's money comes overwhelmingly from automotive sales, with a meaningful contribution from Ford Credit.
+• Ford's money comes overwhelmingly from automotive sales

-- High gross and net margins illustrate the power of Ford's scale and improving operational efficiency.
+• High gross and net margins illustrate the power of Ford's brand and pricing strategy

-- Heavy investment in electrification and digital mobility, balanced by efficiency in operating costs.
+• Heavy investment in electrification and digital platforms, balanced by efficiency in operating costs

-- Ongoing growth is driven by strong vehicle demand, pricing power, and expansion in financial services.
+• Ongoing growth is driven by strong demand for trucks/SUVs, electrified vehicles, and financial services

 Explore More Investment Opportunities